SebaKrk/StepTrackerTCA/README.md

     * A: New independent Features for each Chart
         - create empty chart widget feature
     * B: WeightGoalWidget chart & feature
+        - extract all necessary code to WeightGoalWidgetFeature
+        - refactor destination